mnk343/Vehicle-Recommendation-System/README.md

 To create a software of the campus junta to help them see the location of IITG Buses and E-Rickshaws and also contain all information of the drivers in case someone wants to contact them.

 ### Technologies that we will use :
-1. Visual Basic
+1. Visual Basic 2013
-2. MySQL ( for backend part )
+2. MS Access 2016 ( for backend part )

 #### Day 1: 30 th January
 We discussed all the feautures that we plan to incorporate in our project.